osukelly691/test/d.-Configuring-a-Validator.md

 * '{PropertyValue}' - The value of the property being validated These include the predicate validator ('Must' validator), the email and the regex validators.

-Used in comparisn validators: (Equal, NotEqual, GreaterThan, GreaterThanOrEqual, etc.)
+Used in comparison validators: (Equal, NotEqual, GreaterThan, GreaterThanOrEqual, etc.)
 * {ComparisonValue} = Value that the property should be compared to

 Used only in the Length validator: